Russell Gage: Tampa Bay Buccaneers

 On March 18, 2022, Gage signed a three-year, $30 million contract with the Buccaneers.
 Gage spent five weeks on injured reserve.
 He had a career-best 12 receptions (for 87 yards and a touchdown) in a Week 3 loss to the Green Bay Packers.
 He had his first career multi-touchdown game in a Week 14 loss to the Cincinnati Bengals.
 Gage finished the 2022 season with 51 receptions for 426 receiving yards and five receiving touchdowns in 13 games.

 On January 16, 2023, Gage suffered a neck injury during a Wild Card Round playoff game against the Cowboys and was carted off the field.
 It was confirmed after the game by Todd Bowles that Gage had suffered a concussion from the contact and was being evaluated in a local hospital.
 The following morning, it was confirmed by the team that Gage "had movement in all extremities" and would remain hospitalized with more testing planned.
 By Tuesday afternoon, it was reported by Bowles that Gage was planned to be released from the hospital by the end of the day.

 In 2023 during training camp, Gage suffered a torn patellar tendon and was placed on injured reserve on August 21, 2023.
 On March 11, 2024, the Buccaneers chose to not pick up the option for the last year of Gage's contract, making him a free agent in the 2024 offseason.

 Baltimore Ravens

 On August 6, 2024, Gage signed with the Baltimore Ravens.
 On August 26, he was released by the Ravens as part of final roster cuts for the start of the 2024 season.

 San Francisco 49ers

-On November 5, 2024, Gage was signed to the San Francisco 49ers practice squad.
-He signed a reserve/future contract on January 7, 2025.
+On November 5, 2024, Gage was signed to the San Francisco 49ers' practice squad.
+He signed a reserve/future contract with San Francisco on January 7, 2025.

 On August 26, 2025, Gage was released by the 49ers as part of final roster cuts; he was re-signed to the active roster two days later.
-He was released again on September 3 and re-signed to the practice squad.
+He was released again on September 3 and subsequently re-signed to the practice squad.
 On November 19, Gage was released by the 49ers.